oauth2-proxy/oauth2-proxy/README.md

 1. Create a new project: https://github.com/settings/developers
 2. Under `Authorization callback URL` enter the correct url ie `https://internal.yourcompany.com/oauth2/callback`

-The GitHub auth provider supports two additional parameters to restrict authentication to Organization or Team level access.
+The GitHub auth provider supports two additional parameters to restrict authorization to Organization or Team level access.
 Restricting by org and team is normally accompanied with `--email-domain=*`

     -github-org="": restrict logins to members of this organisation -github-team="": restrict logins to members of any of these teams (slug), separated by a comma